-- Visit the websites listed earlier in this chapter, as well as those of the 120 plus members of SANSOR (find affiliated companies on www.sansor.org).
+- Visit the websites listed earlier on this page, as well as those of the 120 plus members of SANSOR (find affiliated companies on www.sansor.org).

 - The excellent Maize Information Guide (MIG) includes notes on cultivars.
 Download it from www.arc.agric.za.

 - Find the many grower guides and production guidelines at www.daff.gov.za, including Seed harvesting, Seedling production, Vegetables – Sowing guide and Vegetables – Sowing seed and planting seedlings.